Calorie Intake Calculator

 You can really target your needs by discussing your goals with a dietitian or physician to determine the best macro percentages for you to follow.

 Daily calorie requirements are not a one size fits all number.
-Every individual will have specific dietary needs based not only on resting metabolism and activity level, but also on fitness and weight goals.
+Every individual will have specific dietary needs based not only on resting metabolism and activity level, but also on fitness, weight goals, hormones and your dieting history.
+It is best to work with a dietitian to help determine the eating plan that is right or your individualized needs.

-However, by determining your particular health plan and taking your physical activities into consideration, you can quickly calculate the number of calories you should eat each day to achieve these goals.
+However, by determining your particular health plan and taking your physical activities into consideration, you can quickly calculate the number of calories you can use as a starting point to achieving your goals.

 - Rising, R., Harper, I. T., Fontvielle, A. M., Ferraro, R. T., Spraul, M., & Ravussin, E., Determinants of total daily energy expenditure: variability in physical activity, The American journal of clinical nutrition, 1994, 59(4), 800-804. https://academic.oup.com/ajcn/article-abstract/59/4/800/4715788